MICKAI®ArticlesSovereign AI for Manufacturing Pl…

 None of this is a rejection of the public cloud.
 The hyperscalers, our allies at a different layer, are extraordinary at elastic, connected, non-sensitive compute.
 But a manufacturer running ITAR-controlled parts, or bound by NIS2 and DORA obligations on operational resilience, or protecting decades of proprietary process know-how, faces a boundary the public cloud is not designed to cross on the customer's own terms.
 Mickai serves that boundary.
 It sits alongside the existing estate as the sovereign layer where the sensitive work lives.

-The capability behind all of this is protected by 104 filed UK patent applications, about 2,340 claims owned by Mickai LTD, covering the attestation, signing, and multi-brain approval mechanics that make edge autonomy trustworthy.
+The capability behind all of this is protected by 104 filed UK patent applications, 2,340 claims owned by Mickai LTD, covering the attestation, signing, and multi-brain approval mechanics that make edge autonomy trustworthy.
 We describe these by what they do on the floor, not as trophies.
 They exist so that a plant can run intelligent, self-directed maintenance and stand behind every decision it makes.

 The bottom line